 The Centre for Longitudinal Studies in Ireland has been established:

-• To further understanding in Ireland of the conceptual basis of longitudinal and life-course research.
+To further understanding in Ireland of the conceptual basis of longitudinal and life-course research.

-• To facilitate the development of the capacity in Ireland to carry out longitudinal research using both qualitative and quantitative methodologies.
+To facilitate the development of the capacity in Ireland to carry out longitudinal research using both qualitative and quantitative methodologies.

-• To promote the best international standards and practices in longitudinal research in Ireland.
+To promote the best international standards and practices in longitudinal research in Ireland.

 Investment in Longitudinal Data

-As well as these two ground-breaking projects, longitudinal data from smaller studies are also coming on stream.
-The unifying feature of all these surveys is the extent to which they are recording information on the same groups of respondents over their life course.
+As well as centrally funded ground-breaking projects, longitudinal data from smaller studies are continually coming on stream.
+The unifying feature of all these studies is the extent to which they are recording information on the same groups of respondents over their life course.
 Individually and together, these studies represent the largest social survey investment in the history of the state and will provide invaluable data for understanding social change and improving Irish public policy in the years to come.